Pointivo/APIDocs/docs/reference.rst

 All requests to the Pointivo API must include a request header named **authorization** containing a valid API authorization token.

-All responses from the Pointivo API have a common set of fields indicating the status and success of the request:
+All responses from the Pointivo API include a common set of fields indicating the status and success of the request:

 .. code-block:: javascript

     {
-        "success": true,
-        "message": "", // additional detail, if available "data": { } // request-specific response data
+        "success": true, // indicates success or failure of the request "message": "", // additional detail, if available "data": { } // request-specific response data }
-    }